Manner Culture: Suspension of operations

 Jane Lao had been a Manner manager until her resignation on bad terms in 2021.
 When Lao left the company, she said founder Sixtycents had "cried" as he tried to retain her.
 Several Manner employees posted images of themselves with the crying filter, which came across as mocking Lao.
 The company had another conflict with her regarding sponsorships at the start of 2022.
-Lao committed suicide on July 26, 2023.
+Lao died by suicide on July 26, 2023.
 The day before her death, she made a social media post detailing that after leaving Manner, she had social anxiety and depression which stemmed from online "haters" who had made cruel statements about her.
 Her suicide note suggested that Manner's management had intimidated her, while several of her Manner coworkers had cyberbullied her.
 In a post released the day of her death, Manner said her death did not stem from the behaviour of any Manner employees and announced a pause of its decennial gala.
 Celine Cheung, RSVP Communications' account director, criticised Manner's response to the suicide, saying it alienated the community by being phony and from a position of trying to protect themselves.

 Within a week of Lao's death, the company's partnership deals with the Hong Kong brands 24/7 Fitness Hong Kong, THANN and 24 STORAGE were severed, while Manner artists Jeffrey Fok and Witness Kou resigned.
 Prior to Lao's death, the company's YouTube subscriber count reached 751,000.
 By 31 July the subscriber count dropped to 695,000.
 Manner announced on August 10, 2023, that the company would temporarily pause posting new content.
 Manner's CEO Sixtycents told artists that during the company's suspension, they were free to choose who to work with and determine how to further develop their careers.
 The company filed a notice to its landlord to terminate its office lease.
 By the end of September, photos were posted online showing Manner's office empty and its setup dismantled.
 Manner had closed its restaurant Manner Dai Pai Dong (微辣大排檔) and stopped having merchandise to sell on its online store named Manner Store (微辣士多) by October 2023.
 According to the influencer Sean Lam, the company soon started to struggle with paying debts.